dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 `backtrace` command we can see that there are 3 frames; 0, 1 and 2. `frame 2` would take us to `main () at sums.cpp:15`. `up` moves up one stack frame and `down` moves back down.

-Lets go up one stack frame using `up` and insepct the context of the previous stack frame.
+Lets go up one stack frame using `up` and inspect the context of the previous stack frame.

 ```
 (gdb) up